kubecost/docs/troubleshoot-install.md

 4. Restart the kubecost-cost-analyzer pod in the kubecost namespace

-## Metadata
+## <a name="metadata"></a>Error loading metadata

 Kubecost makes use of cloud provider metadata servers to access instance and cluster metadata.
 If a restrictive network policy is place this may need to be modified to allow connections from the kubecost pod or namespace.

 Error example: